-To some extent, abandoned shopping carts are a natural part of the e-commerce ecosystem.
-Customers would feel rude walking away from a cashier at a checkout and leaving merchandise strewn about the store, but online shoppers use their virtual shopping carts to comparison shop and aggregate products they might want to purchase someday—just not right now.
+An abandoned shopping cart in eCommerce happens when a customer browsing your website adds items to their shopping cart but doesn’t make a purchase.
+Abandoned shopping carts are a natural part of the e-commerce ecosystem.
+Customers would feel rude walking away from a cashier at checkout and leaving merchandise strewn about the store, but online shoppers use their virtual shopping carts to comparison shop and aggregate products they might want to purchase someday—just not right now.
 It’s unrealistic to aim for an abandonment rate of zero.

 E-commerce sellers shouldn’t give up on the problem, however.
 Converting even one-third of your shopping cart abandonments into sales could make a huge difference to your bottom line.
-If your abandonment rate is around the average at 75 percent, cutting that by a third would double your completed sale percentage from 25 percent to 50 percent.
+If your abandonment rate is around the average at 75%, cutting that by a third would double your completed sale percentage from 25% to 50%.
 That’s double the sales and double the revenue for your business.

 The first step in reducing the number of abandoned shopping carts at your e-commerce site is to understand why your customers are dropping off.
 Reasons people cite for failing to complete online purchases include just browsing, not being ready to buy, website crashing, transaction pages were too long or complicated, and security concerns.
 These are all valid issues that you may be able to address, but none of these on its own will double your online sales.

 There is one factor that more than half of customers cite as the reason they abandoned their shopping carts: unexpected costs at checkout.
 And the main reason for unexpected costs is shipping charges.
 We have tips on how to reduce shipping costs and even offer free shipping below.

 Here are some of the other major reasons for shopping cart abandonment.

 - Lack of trust in payment processing.
 Icons that show that your payment processing is secure will give consumers trust that their payment information is protected.